yafshar/xsum/README.md

 Usage
 -----
-A simple example on how to use:
+Two simple examples on how to use this library:

 ```cpp
 #include <iostream>
 #include "xsum/xsum.hpp"